-The Children’s Hospital of Philadelphia, Department of Nursing, was re-designated as a Magnet institution in November, 2008.
-It was initially awarded Magnet status in February 2004 and was designated again in November 2008.
+The Children’s Hospital of Philadelphia, Department of Nursing, is currently seeking our third designation as a Magnet institution.
+CHOP was awarded Magnet designation in February 2004 and was designated again in November 2008.

 Magnet status is awarded by the American Nurses Credentialing Center (ANCC).
 Only about 6 percent of hospitals in the United States have achieved Magnet status — there are currently 393 Magnet organizations.

 Why is Magnet status important to The Children's Hospital of Philadelphia?
 How does it help our patients and their families?
 There are several reasons: